rern/RuneOS/README.md

 		- Micro SD card: 100MB+ for `BOOT` partition only
 		- USB drive: 4GB+ for `ROOT` partition (or USB hard drive with existing data)
 	- Option 3: USB drive only - no SD card (Boot from USB drive)
+		- Raspberry Pi 3 and 2 v1.2 only (4 not yet supported)
 		- USB drive: 4GB+ for `BOOT` + `ROOT` partition
 	- Note for USB drive:
-		- For hard drives or faster-than-SD-card thumb drives.
+		- Suitable for hard drives or faster-than-SD-card thumb drives.
 		- It takes less than 20 minutes for the whole process with a decent download speed.
 		- Boot from USB drive:
 			- Suitable for solid state drives.
 			- Normal hard drive needs external power, e.g., powered USB hub, to have it spin up 5+ seconds before boot.
+			- Boot takes 10+ seconds longer (detect no sd card > read boot loader into memory > boot)
 ---

 ### Prepare partitions